Cartrigger/QCXRSupport/README.md

 How to setup this bot:
-First: Make a .env file to your information.
-(EXAMPLE ENV)
+First: Rename EXAMPLE env file, then set it to your information.
 Final: (Run index.js) With "node index.js"